Gregory Barbaccia

 Federal CIO oversees $70B+ IT budget; 2026 priorities include AI adoption and procurement reform while retaining Palantir/defense stock

 Gregory Barbaccia, 10-year Palantir veteran, continues as Federal CIO at OMB overseeing $70B+ federal IT budget as of March 2026.
 His 3 priorities for 2026: fixing talent pipeline, buying smarter (procurement reform), and securing infrastructure.
 He replaced Thomas Shedd as GSA TTS head in addition to Federal CIO role.
 Financial disclosure shows: Anduril venture position, Palantir stock up to $15K, Lockheed Martin stock, Boeing stock, Rheinmetall defense stock, real estate $5M-25M, advisory board at Demand Signal Venture Partners (defense-tech VC) until Feb 2025.
 278T transaction report filed July 2025 indicates active stock trading while in office.
-His dual role as Federal CIO (OMB) and acting TTS director (GSA) gives him unprecedented control over both IT policy and technology acquisition services.
+His dual role as Federal CIO (OMB) and acting TTS director (GSA) places both IT policy and technology acquisition services under a single official.

-DOGE Personnel: Gregory Barbaccia — Palantir alum as Federal CIO at OMB
+Gregory Barbaccia, a Palantir alum, serves as Federal CIO at OMB

-Gregory J. Barbaccia, Federal Chief Information Officer at OMB.
-Prior: Palantir (decade-long tenure).
-Net worth $1.5M per 278 disclosure.
-Appointed Federal CIO in January 2025, then also named Acting Director of Technology Transformation Services (TTS) and Senior Advisor to GSA Administrator.
-Controls federal IT policy across all agencies.
-CRITICAL: Former Palantir employee overseeing federal IT procurement — Palantir holds billions in federal IT contracts.
-Also connected to Thomas Shedd (GSA Deputy Commissioner/Director of TTS, net worth $1.6M) in overlapping GSA/OMB tech authority.
-Disposition: EMBEDDED (dual OMB/GSA roles).
+Gregory J. Barbaccia is the Federal Chief Information Officer at OMB, following a decade-long tenure at Palantir.
+His net worth is reported at $1.5M per his 278 disclosure.
+Appointed Federal CIO in January 2025, he was subsequently named Acting Director of Technology Transformation Services (TTS) and Senior Advisor to the GSA Administrator, giving him authority over federal IT policy across all agencies.
+As a former Palantir employee overseeing federal IT procurement, he sits in a position relevant to Palantir's billions of dollars in federal IT contracts.
+He is also connected to Thomas Shedd (GSA Deputy Commissioner and Director of TTS, net worth $1.6M) through overlapping GSA and OMB technology authority.
+The dual OMB and GSA roles place him across both IT policy and acquisition functions.

 Barbaccia (Federal CIO, ex-Palantir) divested Anduril stake ($100K-$250K) but retained Palantir stock up to $15K

-Gregory Barbaccia became Federal CIO at OMB in Jan 2025.
-Former Palantir employee.
-Held $100K-$250K Anduril stake through VC fund.
-Financial disclosures show Palantir stock up to $15K.
-Barbaccia divested Anduril stake by March 2025 per OMB statement.
-However, both Palantir and Anduril are lead Golden Dome contenders.
-As Federal CIO, Barbaccia has touchpoint on IT architecture decisions that could affect C2 system design and vendor selection.
-POGO's Gold Rush report named him among Silicon Valley officials with defense industry ties.
-The Revolving Door Project flagged him as a DOGE agent.
-Lead #14937.
+Gregory Barbaccia became Federal CIO at OMB in January 2025.
+A former Palantir employee, he held a $100K-$250K Anduril stake through a VC fund, and his financial disclosures show Palantir stock up to $15K.
+He divested the Anduril stake by March 2025 per an OMB statement.
+Both Palantir and Anduril are lead Golden Dome contenders.
+In the Federal CIO role, Barbaccia has a touchpoint on IT architecture decisions that could affect C2 system design and vendor selection.
+POGO's Gold Rush report named him among Silicon Valley officials with defense industry ties, and the Revolving Door Project identified him as a DOGE-associated appointee.

-DOGE operative: Gregory Barbaccia — Palantir, assigned to OMB.
-Palantir employee embedded at the Office of Management and Budget which controls federal spending priorities.
-Palantir holds hundreds of millions in government contracts.
-Conflict: Palantir employee accessing budget data that determines spending on competitor and partner contracts.
-Barbaccia is part of the Thiel ecosystem pipeline into government.
+Gregory Barbaccia, a former Palantir employee, was assigned to OMB, which controls federal spending priorities, as part of the DOGE-associated wave of appointments.
+Palantir holds hundreds of millions of dollars in government contracts, raising a potential conflict in which a former Palantir employee has access to budget data that determines spending on competitor and partner contracts.
+Barbaccia is among the Palantir-affiliated personnel placed into government.

 Federal CIO was advisory board member at defense-tech VC Demand Signal Venture Partners until Feb 2025